million-views/packages/rr-builder/README.md

 # Fluent Route Configuration for React Router v7

-A tiny, intuitive fluent builder for React Router v7 that serves as a **single source of truth** for both your routing configuration and navigation metadata, plus a companion CLI tool to visualize, debug routes config for duplicate route IDs and generate navigation data for layouts and menu components.
+A tiny, fluent builder API to configure React Router v7 framework mode routes, for a seamless, unified route & navigation authoring experience.

+Comes with a companion CLI tool, `rr-check` to visualize, debug, and routes for and generate navigation data for layouts and menu components.

+**Motivation:**

+- **Single source of truth** for routes + navigation metadata.
+- **Codegen**: catch errors and generate boilerplate code with `rr-check`.

 ## Introduction